robotology/how-to-document-modules/README.md

  ```
  This will generate your documentation.
 The new directory **doxygen/doc** will appear containing all your documentation.

 - Create the `index.html` file at the root level of your repository that provides the entry point to your documentation.
-This is an [**example**](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/index.html).
+This is an [**example**](https://github.com/robotology-playground/how-to-document-modules/blob/gh-pages/index.html) you have to tailor to your specific repository.

 - Stage, commit and push:
 ```